-- The Enterprise Fund balances are slated to increase by nearly \$.075 million as certain large construction projects at the Wastewater Treatment plant are completed.
-Sewer utility rates were not increased for the 2009 budget year but were increased modestly for the FY 2010 and FY 2011 budget year (5%/year in each year) to accommodate an upgrade of the wastewater plant head-works.
+- The Enterprise Fund balances are slated to decrease by \$8.2 million as certain large construction projects at the Wastewater Treatment plant are completed.
+Sewer utility rates were not increased for the 2009 budget year but were increased modestly for the FY 2010 , FY 2011 and FY 12 budget years (5%/year in each year) to accommodate an upgrade of the wastewater plant head-works.
 In FY 2009, sewer utility charges declined 2% for the first time in over a decade due to reduced industrial and commercial billings, reflecting the effect of the current national economic recession.
 However, the city has continued to grow in population and in new sewer connections at a rate of approximately 1.5 percent per year, even though that growth was offset by a slowdown in the commercial and industrial sewer accounts in FY 09.
 In FY 10, the decline in revenue had reversed and the sewer revenues began to grow again in the industrial and commercial billings.
 The residential component of our utility billing has always grown, even during the recession.
-The City's only Internal Service Fund, the City Health Insurance plan, had suffered from significant increases in usage and medical inflation up until seven years ago.
-Since then, the plan had increased its fund balance every year for the past seven years bringing the plan from a deficit of - \$.4 million in FY 2003 to an surplus of \$2.2 million at the end of FY 2009.
+The City's only Internal Service Fund, the City Health Insurance plan, had suffered from significant increases in usage and medical inflation up until eight years ago.
+At that point, the plan had increased its fund balance every year for seven years bringing the plan from a deficit of -\$4 million in FY 2003 to an surplus of \$2.2 million at the end of FY 2009.
 The Health Insurance levy within the city's cap was reduced in FY 2010 by \$484,305 by reducing the monthly premium for the health insurance from \$670 per employee to \$570 per employee in order to levy that amount of money within the General Fund general levy, thereby avoiding the necessity of cutting any further than has been done for FY 2010.
 Because the plan had significantly increased its fund balance every year for the prior six years, the fund balance was not projected to be materially reduced by this reduced funding for one year.
 However, the plan experienced its worst year ever for claims utilization in FY 2010, with result that the fund balance was reduced by \$1.3 million to \$.98 million.
-City contributions were increased by \$315,000 in FY 2011, and will likely be increased again for FY 2012.
+This increased level of plan utilization coupled with increased costs continued in FY 2011, with the result that the plan's fund balance lost \$1.3 million again in FY 2011 even though City contributions were increased by \$315,000 in FY 2011.
+For FY 2012, both the employer and employee contributions were increased such that in excess of \$1,000,000 of additional funding will be provided to the plan.
+Additional contributions will likely be needed in FY 2013, even if the plan is stabilized in FY 2012 in order to start rebuilding the plan's fund balance.